Supplier Management Systems

 PO Tracking and Goods Receipt

-Once a purchase order is issued, two questions need answering at any moment: has it been delivered, and has it been invoiced?
+Once a purchase order is issued, you need to know two things at any moment: whether it has been delivered, and whether it has been invoiced.
 Tracking this is the mechanism that prevents paying for things you did not receive and receiving things you did not order.

 The purchase order lifecycle